• Skip to primary navigation

 Hide Search

-Home / Topics / Travel and Daytrips / Coast Through Your Vacation Even with Mobility Issues
+Home / Topics / Travel and Daytrips / Coast Through Your Vacation Even With Mobility Issues

-Coast Through Your Vacation Even with Mobility Issues
+Coast Through Your Vacation Even With Mobility Issues

-July 20, 2021 · Leave a Comment
+August 9, 2023 · Leave a Comment

 Creating the perfect vacation takes vision, research, and preparation.
 Preparation for travel with a loved one with mobility issues takes a team.
 There are so many details to consider.
 How do you travel from the hotel to a museum or restaurant?
 How do you get down the narrow aisle of a plane?
 What type of room should you reserve?
 What if you’d like to take a stroll on the beach?
 What equipment should you bring or what can you rent?